jjasghar/jjasghar.github.io/_posts/2017-01-29-powershell-and-using-the--jenkins-job-builder.md

 and do some local installation of applications for the JJB.
 (I swear I'll write a cookbook to automate this at some point, but it's not too bad.)
 Go ahead and go [here to start][myjjb] if you don't have it set up already.

+You'll need to add the [Powershell plugin][plugin], to ship off the Powershell commands.
+Go ahead and do that now.

 # Building the Windows slave